2007: Exploring the Inner Space of the Celebes Sea Explorers

 Marine Biologist

-Adonis Floren received his Master’s degree in Marine Biology in 1996 from Silliman University, Dumaguete City and has been serving the university as a researcher and as part-time lecturer.
+Adonis Floren received his master’s degree in marine biology in 1996 from Silliman University, Dumaguete City, and has been serving the university as a researcher and as part-time lecturer.
 His interest in marine biology started in his childhood days, when fishing and farming were the ways of earning a living.
 After finishing college, he worked for an aquaculture firm that introduced him to the minute world of plankton.
 Having experienced the decline of the aquaculture industry, brought about by pollution and destruction of coastal habitats, he decided to take graduate studies.
-Since then he has participated in various assessments of coastal marine resources for the establishment of marine protected areas in the central and southern Philippines.
-He has also participated in 3 joint oceanographic expeditions in the South China Sea (Joint Oceanographic Marine and Scientific Research Expedition in the South China Sea, or JOMRE) and around the country (PhilEx).
-He is particularly interested in understanding the spawning and dispersal patterns of fish and invertebrate larvae so that marine protected areas can be better designed with regard to the ideal size, location, and spacing patterns for survival of these larvae.
+Since then he has participated in various assessments of coastal marine resources for the establishment of marine protected areas (MPAs) in the central and southern Philippines.
+He has also participated in three joint oceanographic expeditions in the South China Sea (Joint Oceanographic Marine and Scientific Research Expedition in the South China Sea, or JOMRE) and around the country.
+He is particularly interested in understanding the spawning and dispersal patterns of fish and invertebrate larvae so that MPAs can be better designed with regard to the ideal size, location, and spacing patterns for survival of these larvae.

 Noe B. GapasNoe B. Gapas